 Many people are affected by everyday stresses and strains and sometimes this can become quite overwhelming and take over many aspects of your life.
 Psychological therapies can be very effective to help you to understand your difficulties, where they may have come from and what is keeping them going.
 There may come a time when some extra help from a certified and regulated professional can help you learn how to cope with many of life’s challenges.
 I am here to work together with you and for you to learn how to help yourself.

 Training, qualifications & experience

-I am a Consultant Clinical Psychologist with over 20 years of clinical experience within the NHS.
-I am a friendly, down to earth and compassionate therapist currently offering clinical psychology sessions within the Glasgow and Stirling areas and I also work part time as a consultant clinical psychologist in the NHS Glasgow Psychological Trauma Service.
+I am a Consultant Clinical Psychologist with over 21 years of clinical experience within the NHS.
+I am a friendly, down to earth and compassionate therapist currently offering clinical psychology sessions within the North Glasgow area.
+In my recent NHS post, I worked as a consultant clinical psychologist in the NHS Glasgow Psychological Trauma Service for over 8 years.
 I have a wide range of experience and have worked across the spectrum of mental health presentations of differing levels of severity, from mild / moderate to severe and enduring mental health difficulties.

 My special interest is in delivering psychological interventions for trauma, particularly with people with a history of childhood sexual abuse.
 I have lengthy experience of working with various presentations including:

 - Anxiety (including panic, phobias, obsessive compulsive disorder, social anxiety, health anxiety).

 - Trauma presentations (e.g., post traumatic stress disorder (PTSD), Complex PTSD).

 - Eating disorders.